genome-spy/genome-spy/docs/grammar/transform/regex-fold.md

-# Gather
+# Regex Fold

-TODO: Rename to RegexGather

-The Gather transform gathers columns into key-value pairs using a regular expression.
+The RegexFold transform gathers columns into key-value pairs using a regular expression.

 ## Parameters